AlexRogalskiy/fiber/README.md

 =====
 A java serialization engine.
 Fast, compact &amp; thread safe serialization.

 Started this project out of frustration Kryo is not thread safe.
-For a comparison on speed and size, see "performance".
+For a comparison on speed and size, see «[performance](#performance)».
-Version 3.0 is already pretty fast and compact.
+Version 0.3 is already pretty fast and compact.

 If you want to use this library, keep the following in mind:
 * Java 1.6 or newer